Operation AntiSec: Law enforcement response

 Law enforcement agencies in various countries have arrested or searched the property of alleged participants in Operation AntiSec.
 These suspects have come from different groups who carried out attacks as part of the operation.
+On 11 July, prosecutors in the Netherlands released details of the arrests of four suspects aged 17, 18, 25, and 35.
+All were located in different Dutch and cities and accused of being part of the hacking group AntiSec NL, an operation participant inspired by LulzSec.
 On 19 July 2011, the London Metropolitan Police announced the arrest of possible core LulzSec member T-flow.
 A 16-year-old male was arrested in South London on charges of violating the Computer Misuse Act as part of an operation involving the arrest of several other hackers affiliated with Anonymous in the United States and United Kingdom.
 On the same day, the FBI arrested 21-year-old Lance Moore in Las Cruces, New Mexico.
 He was accused of stealing thousands of documents and applications from AT&T that LulzSec published as part of their so-called "final release" of the operation.
 LulzSec denied that any of their membership had been arrested, stating "there are six of us, and we're all still here."

-On 11 July, prosecutors in the Netherlands released details of the arrests of four suspects aged 17, 18, 25, and 35.
-All were located in different Dutch and cities and accused of being part of the hacking group AntiSec NL, an operation participant inspired by LulzSec.
 The four, going by the online handles Ziaolin, Calimero, DutchD3V1L, and Time, were arrested on 19 July and their computers and electronic equipment confiscated as evidence.
 Prosecutors identified the suspects after computer security company Fox-IT helped them gain access to a chat channel thought to be used by the group.

 The Police Central E-Crime Unit arrested an 18-year-old man from Shetland on 27 July 2011 suspected of being LulzSec member Topiary.
 They also searched the house of and interviewed a 17-year-old from Lincolnshire possibly connected to the investigation.
 Scotland Yard later identified the man arrested as Yell, Shetland resident Jake Davis.
 He was charged with unauthorized access of a computer under the Computer Misuse Act 1990, encouraging or assisting criminal activity under the Serious Crime Act 2007, conspiracy to launch a denial-of-service attack against the Serious Organised Crime Unit contrary to the Criminal Law Act 1977, and criminal conspiracy also under the Criminal Law Act 1977.
 Police confiscated a Dell laptop and a 100-gigabyte hard drive that ran 16 different virtual machines.
 Details relating to an attack on Sony and hundreds of thousands of email addresses and passwords were found on the computer.
 A London court released Davis on bail under the conditions that he live under curfew with his parents and have no access to the internet.
 His lawyer Gideon Cammerman stated that, while his client did help publicize LulzSec and Anonymous attacks, he lacks the technical skills to have been anything but a sympathizer.